libp2p/specs/connections/stream-migration.md

 Some questions that will probably be resolved when a PoC is implemented.

-- How many streams are there total?
-2 or 3?
-There is the old stream and new stream, but is there a migration protocol specific stream?
-Or can the migration be started from the old stream?
-If yes, how do we prevent application data from looking like a migration without framing?
 - In simultaneous open how do we pick who's the initiator?
 I think we can rely on the `/libp2p/simultaneous-connect` to do the correct thing here.
-- Do we need a new connection that we migrate towards?
-Or can we re-use an existing connection?
-- Can we migrate multiplexed streams to another multiplexed stream destination?